This microscope is signed on the limb “Schieck in Berlin. No. 1402”.

 Optisches Institut or simply just F. W. Schieck.
 The elder Schiek died in 1870.
 The son died in 1916, but the firm

-this microscope was made in the same year as the takeover of the firm by the son.
+this microscope was made just prior to the time that the firm was taken over by the son.